 Step 7: You did it!
 Enjoy your custom embroidered patch!

-See I told you that it’s not complicated or hard to sew on Velcro.
-But if for some reason you are still not comfortable with sewing on Velcro , put down your needle and thread and call your local tailor or dry cleaners!
+See!
+I told you that it’s not confusing or difficult to sew on Velcro.
+Once it is all done, you will be so happy with the results of your custom Velcro patch and the functionality of it.
+You will surely be impressed about how simple it is to use Velcro.
+But if for some reason you are still not comfortable with sewing on Velcro, put down your needle and thread and call your local tailor or dry cleaners!